gbb21/baozipayment/README.md

 The *emailNotifyUser* funciton will send email with certain templates, and all templates are defined in the resource file.

 Right click the *Baozipayment* project and click properties.
-On the settings tab, you should be able to see all the existing template resources
+On the settings tab, you should be able to see all the existing template resources.
+You can also modify those strings and save it.

 Update the template you needed, and adjust the code accordingly.